 8 technologies that an organization can adopt to help address its cybersecurity challenges

-In defining policies and procedures around the implementation and management of security controls in an enterprise environment, the organization is advised to adopt a cybersecurity framework.
+In defining policies and procedures around the implementation and management of security controls in an enterprise environment, the organization is advised to adopt a cybersecurity framework to overcome challenges.
 This is a series of documented processes that can provide the baseline best practices to help the organization plan, design and deploy security controls on cyberthreats.

 Pertinent standards include the NIST 800-53 cybersecurity framework and ISO/IEC 27000 series13 for information security, and IEC 62443 for control systems.
 A security program typically includes the following core components across both the IT and OT environments: Identify, Prevent, Detect, Respond, Recover and Predict.
 Within each phase, there are specific processes and activities that the organization should follow to ensure the successful execution of the entire framework.